 It works mainly by:

-In studies, people using semaglutide for weight management typically lost around 12 to 15 percent of their body weight with consistent use and lifestyle support.
+In a landmark trial, adults using semaglutide for weight management lost close to 15 percent of their body weight on average with consistent use and lifestyle support.
 At AgeRejuvenation, semaglutide weight loss is often a starting point for medical weight loss, especially for patients who are new to these therapies.

 How Do Results and Side Effects Compare?

 When we compare retatrutide vs. semaglutide and retatrutide vs. tirzepatide, early research suggests that retatrutide may lead to the greatest average weight loss.
+One pooled analysis of trial data found that retatrutide produced greater absolute weight reduction than tirzepatide.
 Even so, there are a few things to keep in mind.

 Retatrutide is still being studied and is not yet approved for general use, which simply means we rely on current data to guide expectations instead of making promises.
 In real life, the right medication is the one that matches your health history, goals, and lifestyle, not just the one with the highest numbers in a trial.

-These medications tend to share a similar side effect profile, and many people notice mild nausea, bloating, changes in bowel habits, or a stronger drop in appetite at first.
-With careful dose increases, close medical follow-up, and clear guidance on nutrition and hydration, most patients find that these symptoms improve as their body adjusts.
+These medications tend to share a similar side effect profile.
+According to guidance on prescription weight loss drugs, mild effects such as nausea, upset stomach, and changes in bowel habits are common and often improve over time.
+Many people also notice a stronger drop in appetite at first.
+With careful dose increases, close medical follow-up, and clear guidance on nutrition and hydration, most patients find that these symptoms ease as their body adjusts.

 At AgeRejuvenation, we do not look only at the scale.
 We also keep an eye on blood sugar and insulin resistance, cholesterol and blood pressure, liver markers, energy, sleep, and mood.
 This broader view helps us understand not just retatrutide weight loss results from studies, but how any weight loss medication is shaping your overall health picture.

-From there, we may recommend an approved medication as part of a personalized medical weight loss plan or a broader medical weight management program.
+From there, we may recommend an approved medication as part of a personalized plan or a broader weight management program.
 Nutrition support, movement guidance, and regular follow-ups are built into your care so you are not navigating this alone.
+This mirrors expert consensus that these drugs work best alongside lifestyle changes rather than on their own.

-When retatrutide is eventually approved, it may become one of the options we use in medical weight loss treatment with retatrutide, always inside a structured, science-based program and never as a standalone shortcut.
+When retatrutide is eventually approved, it may become one of the options we use in medically supervised retatrutide weight loss care, always inside a structured, science-based program and never as a standalone shortcut.

 Conclusion